SumoLogic/sumologic-documentation/docs/cse/schema/schema-attributes.md

     </strong>
    </td>
    <td>
-    The cloud infrastucture isolated within a region on which a resource is located or is running.
+    The cloud infrastructure isolated within a region on which a resource is located or is running.
    </td>
   </tr>
   <tr>